Profile image

 Rabah accepts instructions in all media and information law cases, including defamation, privacy, data protection, and open justice matters.

-Rabah has advised on reporting that may engage the Official Secrets Act.
+Rabah has advised on journalistic activity that may engage the Official Secrets Act.
 He has expertise on issues related to reporting restrictions and in contempt proceedings.